tidymodels/shinymodels/README.md

 <!-- badges: end -->

-The goal of shinymodels is to launch a Shiny app given tidymodels’ tuning or resampling results to make it easier to explore the model’s results.
+The goal of shinymodels is to launch a Shiny app given tidymodels’ tuning or resampling results, to make it easier to explore the modeling results.

 ## Installation